 Designers are artists, not mind readers!
 Whether you have no clue what you want, or you already have it all planned out in your head, be sure to let your designer know.
 You should express your initial ideas so your designer has an idea of what you are looking for and can take it in a more refined direction.
 One of the worst things you can do is have the designer spend hours or weeks working on something that doesn't turn out the way you pictured it in your head.
 This wastes precious time and money that you are responsible for.

 Provide Examples for Clear Communication

-Pro Tip: When providing examples don't just ask a designer to "copy" it!
-It's great to take ideas from examples and get inspiration, but don't ask a designer to rip off another desinger's work completely.
+Pro Tip: When providing examples don't just ask a designer to "copy" it.
+It's great to take ideas from examples and get inspiration, but don't ask a designer to rip off another designer's work completely.
 Also keep in mind that "mix and matching" ideas from many different sources doesn't always work.
 So don't ask a designer to use a logo like example 1, the contact form like example 2, a biography like example 3, and a footer like example 4.
 A design should flow and work together, so taking bits and pieces from random sources won't always blend together properly.

 Let Them Do Their Thing

 You hired a designer for a reason; you were looking for a professional touch.
 Trust their opinion and advice the same way you would with any other hired professional.
 If they mention that one of your ideas might not work well, trust their judgement and move on.
 Yes, it's important for them to explain their reasoning now and then, but you can't expect them to address every small idea unless you plan on paying for the time.
 Feel free to ask questions on the big stuff, but don't nit-pick.

 Prepare your inbox for a lot of emails back and forth, and try to stay on topic and organized in the email chain.
 The design process will always have back and forth discussion and illustration of different ideas and options; don't get overwhelmed.